Learn how to use Absolute Cell References in Microsoft Excel in this week’s Happy Computers Tip Tueday time saving two minute video!

 This tip is guaranteed save you time when working with Excel spreadsheets!

 Want to learn more?

-It’s essential that you are confident with Absolute Cell References before you attend our Excel Core Level 2 course.
+Absolute Cell References are covered in our Core Level 1 course, and it’s essential that you are confident with this before you attend our Excel Core Level 2 course.

 If you are comfortable with Absolute Cell References following this video, check out our upcoming Excel Core Level 2 course dates below:

 - Excel 2013/2016 Core Level 2: 10th November, 17th November, 27th November, 6th December